Aliases for GABRQ Gene

 External Ids for GABRQ Gene

 The gamma-aminobutyric acid (GABA) A receptor is a multisubunit chloride channel that mediates the fastest inhibitory synaptic transmission in the central nervous system.
 This gene encodes the theta subunit of the GABA A receptor.
 The gene is mapped to chromosome Xq28 in a cluster of genes including those that encode the alpha 3 and epsilon subunits of the GABA A receptor.
 This gene location is also the candidate region of two different neurologic diseases: early-onset parkinsonism (Waisman syndrome) and X-linked mental retardation (MRX3). [provided by RefSeq, Nov 2009]

 GeneCards Summary for GABRQ Gene

-GABRQ (Gamma-Aminobutyric Acid (GABA) A Receptor, Theta) is a Protein Coding gene.
-Diseases associated with GABRQ include waisman syndrome and focal hand dystonia.
+GABRQ (Gamma-Aminobutyric Acid Type A Receptor Theta Subunit) is a Protein Coding gene.
+Diseases associated with GABRQ include Waisman Syndrome.
 Among its related pathways are Ion channel transport and Transmission across Chemical Synapses and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is GABRB3.

 UniProtKB/Swiss-Prot Summary for GABRQ Gene